Important Resources on Redlining’s Role in Cementing the American Wealth Gap

-This six-minute clip from the documentary Race—The Power of an Illusion is a quick introduction to the policy; below, we’ve rounded up 21 other resources that track the lasting impact of redlining.
+This six-minute clip from the acclaimed 2003 documentary series Race—The Power of an Illusion is a quick introduction to the policy; below, we’ve rounded up other informative resources that track the lasting impact of redlining.

 From 1935 until 1977, banks used "residential security" maps drawn by the Home Owners’ Loan Corporation to assess property values and guide their decisions on whether to lend money to clients for building, buying, and renovating homes.
 The maps graded neighborhoods from "Type A," marked in green, to "Type D," marked in red, and dictated where the government, bankers, and investors invested capital—and where they withdrew it.
-The biggest determining factor was the presence or absence of Black people.
+The biggest determining factor was the presence or absence of Black residents.
+For decades, low- and moderate-income and minority communities were intentionally cut off from lending and investment.

 Originally created during the New Deal to rescue the collapsing housing market after the 1929 Wall Street crash, the maps offer a lesson in how government policy can have disastrously disparate impacts.
-In 1977, the Community Reinvestment Act outlawed the practice and required banks to invest in communities in which they did business.
+In 1977 (almost a decade after Congress passed the Fair Housing Act in 1968, making housing discrimination illegal), the Community Reinvestment Act required banks to invest in communities in which they did business.
+The law was passed to combat the lasting effects of redlining.
 But the availability of loans and credit—and the exploitative terms of that credit, which led to the mortgaged-backed securities crisis of 2008—remains a huge obstacle in housing affordability to this day.

 Drawing from research at the National Archives by teams of University of Richmond, Virginia Tech, and University of Maryland, Mapping Inequality is a searchable archive of redlining in cities across the U.S. Researchers obtained, digitized, transcribed, and geolocated data from historic maps, and the tool has nurtured ongoing scholarship at other universities and institutions.
 Its availability has led to significant local reforms of zoning laws—and bans on restrictive covenants upholding these racially discriminatory legacies.

-For longer reads, look to Richard Rothstein’s 2017 The Color of Law: A Forgotten History of How Our Government Segregated America, which unveils the systemic characteristics of redlining, and Sam Stein’s Capital City: Gentrification and the Real Estate State looks at the legacy of redlining as it traces its way to the present day in New York.
-Ta-Nehisi Coates’ Between the World and Me deals with a variety of forms of institutional racism through the device of a letter to his son.
-Sarah Bloom’s The Yellow House tells a personal story about her family home in New Orleans that was destroyed during Hurricane Katrina, inflected by narratives of ownership, dispossession, and place.
+For longer reads, look to Richard Rothstein’s The Color of Law: A Forgotten History of How Our Government Segregated America, which unveils the systemic characteristics of redlining.
+Sam Stein’s Capital City: Gentrification and the Real Estate State looks at the legacy of redlining as it traces its way to the present day in New York, while Keeanga-Yamahtta Taylor’s Race for Profit uncovers how exploitative real estate practices continued well after housing discrimination was banned.
+Ta-Nehisi Coates’s Between the World and Me deals with a variety of forms of institutional racism through the device of a letter to his son, and Sarah Bloom’s The Yellow House tells a personal story about her family home in New Orleans that was destroyed during Hurricane Katrina, inflected by narratives of ownership, dispossession, and place.
+Meanwhile, Moving Toward Integration: The Past and Future of Fair Housing by Richard Sander, Yana Kucheva, and Jonathan Zasloff offers a comprehensive chronology and analysis of American housing segregation—and efforts to address it over the past century and a half.

 Published